 The journal/diary should center not only on what you’re feeling but also what you’re thinking.
 It can even address issues like your beliefs and weaknesses.

 Interestingly, there are studies that find that people who maintain a journal have a better-developed sense of emotional self-awareness.

-It seems that maintaining a journal isn’t enough to boost emotional self-awareness.
+It may seem that maintaining a journal isn’t enough to boost emotional self-awareness.
 The key is to maintain it in an effective way.
-A good option is to write your thoughts/feelings on issues that have had a big effect on your life.
+A good option is to write your thoughts and feelings on issues that have had a big effect on your life.

 This isn’t an easy task and can cause some short-term stress.
-However, experts explain that in the long-term this approach can result in a better mood, and therefore wellbeing.
+However, experts explain that in the long-term this approach can result in a better mood.

 Do you want to know yourself and your emotions better?
 You’ve made it this far in this article, so you probably should by now!

-You can use meditation in various ways to achieve better self-awareness of your emotions.
+You can meditate in various ways to achieve better self-awareness of your emotions.
 Some of the best times to meditate are in the early morning and right before bedtime.
 This is when your mind is clearer, so it’s easier to focus on how you feel.

 Meditation is effective for self-awareness because it requires us to stop thinking for a while.

 You should know that meditation comes in a lot of shapes and forms.
 You don’t have to do traditional meditation, sitting on a chair with your eyes closed.
 There are other forms that work just as well, like walking in the park, tending your garden, or listening to some quiet music.